Stearic acid

 This section has been translated automatically.

 As glyceryl stearate, stearic acid is a natural component in almost all animal and vegetable fats and oils.
-Thus in coconut oil, in hazelnuts or cocoa butter.
-In the EU palmitic acid is generally approved as a food additive (E 570) for foodstuffs.
+For example, in coconut oil, hazelnuts or cocoa butter.
+In the EU, palmitic acid is generally approved as a food additive (E 570) for food.